Holey Moley (Australian TV series): Production

 In October 2019, Seven Network announced it would be adapting the series in 2020, produced by Eureka Productions.
 The adaptation had the working title of Mega Mini Golf, as "Holey Moley" was already the name of a themed restaurant chain in Australia.
 By February 2020, Seven had secured the rights to the name Holey Moley and announced that professional golfer Greg Norman will be the series resident golf pro, with Rob Riggle and Brian ‘BT’ Taylor serving as commentators and Olympia Valance serving as sideline reporter.
 Seven intended to premiere the show in August 2020, after the original date of the 2020 Summer Olympics.

 Filming for the series originally began in March 2020 in the United States at Sable Ranch in Canyon Country, Santa Clarita, California, where earlier in the year the second season of the American version of Holey Moley had completed filming.
 The cast and crew consisted of over 500 people split between Seven Network and Eureka Productions staff, and 50 contestants were flown over from Australia to compete in the series.
 However later that month, series production was abandoned due to the COVID-19 pandemic after a crew member informed producers he had recently been in contact with someone who has since tested positive with coronavirus.
 The shoot had also faced unexpected production delays due to bad weather.
 In June 2020 it was announced that the show will restart filming on a set built in Australia, with an intended broadcast date in early 2021.
 The series was initially casting for only adults, however in July 2020, casting reopened searching for kids aged 8 to 12, along with a parent or legal guardian.

 In October 2020, Sonia Kruger was confirmed as the host of the show.
 She also replaced Valance as sideline reporter, while Matt Shirvington replaced Brian Taylor as commentator due to his AFL commitments.
 Filming for the series commenced in early October 2020 on a new custom built course in the suburb of Thornlands in Redland City, south-east of Brisbane.
 96 contestants participated in the two week shoot.
 In addition to the regular episodes, two one-off special episodes (a celebrity special and an episode with children and their parents as contestants) were also filmed.

-The Australian Holey Moley set is intended to be reused for potential international adaptations from Germany, the UK and France.
-However, local residents have petitioned Redland City Council to find a new site for any further Holey Moley filming because they were kept awake until 4:00am by noise during filming of the first series.
+The Thornlands Holey Moley set was intended to be reused for potential international adaptations from Germany, the UK and France, and the return of the Australian version for a second season was initially hinged on the international adaptations using the set to financially justify another local season.
+However due the pandemic and travel restrictions this did not eventuate before Eureka's contract for the site expired on 29 July 2023.
+In addition, local residents have petitioned Redland City Council to find a new site for any further Holey Moley filming because they were kept awake until 4:00am by noise during filming of the series.